rishavanand/30-Days-of-DS/tree/README.md

 ```
 Delete(root, key)
-	Pre: root is the root of the tree
+	Pre: root is the top most node of the tree
-	     key is the element to be deleted
+	     key is the value to be deleted
 	Post: key deleted from the tree

 	if root -> key = key